Welcome To Our Blog

 Here is an example of what bite-sized e-learning looks like.

 In the image attached above, you’ll notice that the course is 14h 16m but broken down into 1-8 minutes of snippets.
-This ensures the learner is able to find the relevant course.
-And is able to learn at his convenience.
+This ensures the learner can find the relevant course.
+And can learn at his convenience.

 But, what does this mean for L&D?